Pain Again: Background

 Varials signed with Fearless Records on July 6, 2017, and announced their debut album Pain Again, produced by Josh Schroeder, would be released on August 11.
 The lead single, "Anything to Numb" was released alongside a music video that day.
 The second single, "Pain Again" was released on July 28 with another music video.
 The song "E.D.A." had a music video released on August 10.
 The music video for the third single "Empire of Dirt", was released in May 2018.

+In popular culture

+Professional wrestler Masada used the song Varials as his entrance music during his time in Independents run for several companies such as XPW.